 Cape Florida Lighthouse, Key Biscayne

-Something special about Key Biscayne for the authentic Florida traveler is found at the tip of the island.
+Something special about Key Biscayne for the authentic Florida traveler is at the tip of the island.
 Bill Baggs Cape Florida State Park is situated on Atlantic beachfront with the oldest standing structure in Miami-Dade County.
 On the beach stands a picturesque 95-foot lighthouse built in 1825 and reconstructed in 1846.
 (Daily lighthouse tours are provided.)

 Miami, a city of many “renaissances” has got the beat.